Social Media Handbook

 - Confirm that there isn’t already a Flickr account in use by your department.

 - Secure the approval of your department chair or program manager.
 Keep in mind that the page will become an official communication piece of the university, and as such should follow all guidelines regarding professionalism, confidentiality and decorum applied to any such communication.
 Unlike with your personal Flickr account, with this account you will be speaking for the university.
 Medical Center programs must follow additional guidelines; discuss with your supervisor before proceeding.

 - Consider if you really need an account.
 How many photos will you upload per month?
 Where do you plan to use these images?
-If you only have a handful of images, Web Communications may be willing to upload them to the main Vanderbilt Flickr account, where they will be seen by more people.
+If you only have a handful of images, Web Communications may be able to upload them to the main Vanderbilt Flickr account, where they will be seen by more people.